Column-Randomized Linear Programs: Performance Guarantees and Applications

 where $\Ib$ is the $n$-by-$n$ identity matrix and $m = n$.
 In this problem, the only way that the sampled problem $P_J$ can be feasible is if the collection $j_1,\dots,j_K$ includes every index in $[n]$; if any column $j \in [n]$ is not part of the sample $J$, then the sampled problem $P_J$ is automatically infeasible.
 Thus, when $K < n$, $P_J$ is infeasible almost surely.
 When $K \geq n$, it is still possible that $j_1, \dots, j_K$ does not include all indices in $[n]$, and thus $P_J$ is infeasible with positive probability.

 For this reason, our guarantee on the optimality gap is stated as a \emph{conditional} guarantee: with high probability over the sample $j_1,\dots,j_K$, the optimality gap of $P_J$ obeys a particular bound \emph{if the column-randomized LP is feasible}.
-We note that this is distinct from probabilistically conditioning on $j_1,\dots,j_K$, i.e., our guarantee is \emph{not} the same as
+Formally, our two guarantees can be represented as